sandialabs/LoQS/docs/notebooks/workflow.md

 Deserialization is just as simple, and follows a similar API with reverse functions: `from_serialization` creates the object from a JSON-able dict, `loads` creates the object from the string version of the dict, `load` creates the object from a file pointer, and `read` creates the object from a filename/path.

-Note that a `QuantumProgram` and its [](api:ProgramResults) (the object returned by `run()`) are serialized independently of one another: a `QuantumProgram` only stores the *definition* of the program (its instruction stack, noise model, RNG seed, etc.), not any shot data, while a `ProgramResults` only stores the shot histories (plus a reference back to the program that produced them).
+Note that a `QuantumProgram` and its [ProgramResults](api:ProgramResults) (the object returned by `run()`) are serialized independently of one another: a `QuantumProgram` only stores the *definition* of the program (its instruction stack, noise model, RNG seed, etc.), not any shot data, while a `ProgramResults` only stores the shot histories (plus a reference back to the program that produced them).
 So if you want to persist both the program and its results, you need to save both objects.

 ```{code-cell} ipython3
 # Note that this can take some time (~10 seconds)